Slawak1/Problem-Set-2019/README.md

 Solution:
     To solve problem I used while loop,
     But before that I decide to verify provided by user number.
 I imported sys module which allow me to use methode exit() to stop program when needed.
 In case that user provide string I used Try and Except statement to change 'Bad looking Error' to delivered by me.
 When error ocured in Try block, Except block will be executed.
 In  Next step I checked is provided number positive or negative Integer.
 I used If Else Statement.
 If provided number lower than 0 program will stop with comment.
 I declared two variables.
-    Eevery time check is variable 'sum' lower than provided by user number.
+    While loop every time checks is variable 'sum' lower than provided by user number.
 Every time variable 'sum' is incremented by 1.
 Also every time sum is added to sum_total.
 Program will end when condition sum < number is false.

 Problem No.2
     Write a program that outputs whether or not today is a day that begins with the